Vegetarian day Talat Noi and Yaowarat

 Very Crowded Alley, Impressive Incenses and Fire

-But the “show” is in front of the temple where there are two different stalls, one in yellow clothing and the other in white to make the “candy” Toup Tap.
-Made with peanuts, and sugar cane, so named because of the noise it makes when two men crush the peanut paste with a 3kg teak wood mallet.
+But the “show” is in front of the small temple where there are two different stalls, one the sellers are dressed in yellow and the other in white is where the “candy” Toup Tap is made.
+Made with peanuts, and sugar cane, so named because of the noise it makes when two men crush the groundnut paste with a 3kg teak wood mallet.
 Both sell very well, and if you want to buy from one of them, you will have to join a long queue.
-I asked the seller what time they started selling and he told me that at 8:00 a. m. they had to be there at 6:00 a. m. to set everything up.
+I asked the seller what time they started selling and he told me at 8:00 a. m. but they had to be there at 6:00 a. m. to set everything up.
 I arrived around 15:00 at rush hour and they worked non-stop until their break at 17:00 around 1/2 hour, then another team until 21.00 closing time, the whites close later at 22.00, and this for nine days.
 Before back home I joined the queue and waited twenty minutes to be served, I bought five packs ((wrapped in paper, thirty baht/pack) and I was their last customer that day.
 This candy is available all year round and can be found in some shops, local markets, and supermarkets.
 Tasting recommended with hot tea.

 To Wat Mangkon Kamalawat